geropl/github-mcp-go/memory-bank/activeContext.md

 ## Next Steps

+1. Implement GitHub Actions tools as specified in PRD 001-action-tools
-1. Polish documentation
+2. Polish documentation
-2. Complete repository operations tests for create_repository and fork_repository
+3. Complete repository operations tests for create_repository and fork_repository
-3. Plan for end-to-end testing
+4. Plan for end-to-end testing

 ## Active Decisions

+1. **Feature Development Process**
+   - Using PRDs to document requirements and track implementation progress
+   - PRDs are numbered sequentially and stored in the `prds/` directory
+   - Implementation status is tracked within each PRD
+   - PRDs serve as the source of truth for what needs to be implemented

-1. **Error Handling Strategy**
+2. **Error Handling Strategy**
    - Using logrus for structured logging
    - Created custom error types for different error categories
    - Providing detailed error messages for troubleshooting